-Non-accelerated filer []
+Large accelerated filer Non-accelerated filer

-Smaller reporting company [X]
+Accelerated Filer Smaller reporting company

-CALCULATION OF REGISTRATION FEE
+CALCUI LATION OF REGISTRATION FEE

 Title of Each Proposed Proposed

-Class of Maximum Maximum
+Class of Securities to be Registered Amount to be Registered Maximum Offering Price Per Share (2) Maximum Aggregate Offering Price (3) Amount of Registration Fee (1)

-Securities Offering Aggregate Amount of
+Common Stock

-to be Amount to be Price Per Offering Registration
+Shares 2,500,000 \$.02 \$50,000 \$1.97

-Registered Registered Share (2) Price (3) Fee (1)
+(1) Registration Fee has been paid via Fedwire.

-Common Stock 2,500,000 \$.02 \$50,000 \$1.97
+(2) This is the initial offering and no current trading market exists for our common stock.
+The price paid for the currently issued and outstanding common stock was valued at \$0.005 per share.

-- (1) Registration Fee has been paid via Fedwire. - (2) This is the initial offering and no current trading market exists for our common stock.
-The price paid for the currently issued and outstanding common stock was valued at \$0.005 per share. - (3) Estimated solely for the purpose of calculating the registration fee pursuant to Rule $457\,.$
+(3) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457.